surmwill/recycler_unity/README.md

   |- Entry 3 (<strong>VerticalLayoutGroup</strong> with <i>controlChildHeight</i>, <i>controlChildWidth</i> checked, and a <strong>ContentSizeFitter</strong>)
 </pre>

 Note that editor checks will ensure controlChildWidth/Height is never accidentally checked on the root of the entries.
-In fact, this root `VerticalLayoutGroup` should never be touched, or any of its other components.
+In fact, this root `VerticalLayoutGroup` should never be touched, neither any of its sibling components.

 _Long Explanation:_